Logistic regression analysis model predicts ideal chiral crystal

 However, making a mirror image of a chiral molecule is more complicated than just rearranging some bonds.
 An extra layer of complexity arises when making a crystal, a highly ordered series of atoms or molecules that can extend in three dimensions.

 “The most difficult part of making a chiral crystal,” primary author Katsuya Inoue said, “is knowing how to design them.”
-Inoue is a researcher at the Graduate School of Engineering at Hiroshima University (HU).
+Inoue is a researcher at the Department of Chemistry of Hiroshima University (HU) and the Chirality Research Center.

 According to Inoue, it is difficult to mix different atoms so that their chiral geometry coexists in a single crystal.
 Alone, two types of atoms will want to form bonds with the same angles.
 When combined, though, they may not.